Graduate Studies in Physics + Astronomy at University of Utah

-A student undertakes graduate study in physics to accomplish several goals: first, to develop a broad and sophisticated knowledge of the field as a whole; second, to acquire a deep and thorough understanding of some specialized field; to contribute to the body of knowledge of that field through his or her own research; and finally, to prepare the foundation for a rewarding career in physics, astronomy, or one of the many diverse fields of industry and finance to which physicists contribute.
+A student undertakes graduate study in physics to accomplish several goals: first, to develop a broad and sophisticated knowledge of the field as a whole; second, to acquire a deep and thorough understanding of some specialized field; to contribute to the body of knowledge of that field through their own research; and finally, to prepare the foundation for a rewarding career in physics, astronomy, or one of the many diverse fields of industry and finance to which physicists contribute.

 We offer a number of options to achieve these goals.
-Most of our students seek a Ph.D. in Physics, but we also confer Ph.D's in Chemical Physics.
-We offer several types of master's degrees as well: the Physics, MA/MS/MPhil/PhD, and the Physics Teaching MS. We admit students into our program as master's degree candidates only for the first two M.S. degrees.
+Most of our students seek a Ph.D. in Physics.
+While we do award a Master's degree, we admit students into our M.S. program under special circumstances that require arrangment prior to application and admission.
 The role of the Master's in Physics is to provide either a milestone or an alternative to the Ph.D. for predoctoral students.
 The M.S. degree in the Department of Physics and Astronomy requires a thesis or non-thesis degree and provides comprehensive course and research experience.

 The handbook contains information on the graduate experience in the Department of Physics & Astronomy.
 We cover the rules—namely degree requirements such as which courses to take, what exams you'll need to pass, as well as policy regarding teaching assistant-ships (TA), the all-important rules of tuition benefits, and even a little about life as a graduate student.
 We start you off with this link, it points to the Graduate School, the ultimate authority on policy concerning all of the University of Utah's graduate programs.
 Please peruse it for the wealth it contains!
 We hope that it helps make your graduate experience here in our own Department rich and rewarding!